Shurun-Wang/Shurun-Wang/README.md

 ## Education

 - Ph.D. in School of Electrical Engineering and Automation, Hefei University of Technology, 2019.09-Present
-- Ph.D. in Faculty of Health Data Science, Juntendo University, 2023.04-Present (Visiting Student)
+- Ph.D. in Graduate School of Medicine, Juntendo University, 2023.04-Present (Visiting Student)
 - M.Sc. in School of Electrical Engineering and Automation, Hefei University of Technology, 2016.09-2019.06
 - B.Sc. in School of Electrical Engineering and Automation, Hefei University of Technology, 2012.06-2016.06